maxweng/burst-pool/README.md

 a few users disable the devfee and just send me a one off donation instead as a thank you for taking on this project and to help towards these costs.

+We have already had a few keyboard warriors take to the forums about the devfee option but the argument stands that the software is still free and the fee is OPTIONAL and can be enabled/disabled at users descrestion. these users have caused themselves to lose credibility in the community so please refrain from any negative comments on the forums and if you have a problem please just message me instead. (note: im very busy with other burst related projects so it might take me a while to respond)

 [Burst] BURST-GAJL-VWKN-2XPB-H39R9
 [Bitcoin] 1EWqGpP96Jx2gnD4UQBEoMrdpJPmLpdKJH